-1. Scrutiny review projects; These are dealt with through a combination of specific evidence gathering meetings that will be arranged as and when required and other activities, such as visits.
-Should there not be sufficient capacity to cover all these issues through in-depth pieces of work, they could instead be addressed through a "one-off" item at a scheduled meeting of the Panel.
-These issues will be subject to further development and scoping.
-It is proposed that the Committee consider issues that are "cross cutting" in nature for review by itself i.e. ones that cover the terms of reference of more than one of the panels.

-Project Comments Priority Prevention of Violence Against Women & Girls (VAWG) Terms of reference: To review the current arrangements for specific areas of VAWG prevention in Haringey under the remit of the Council's VAWG Strategy 2016-26 including: the Council's approach to schools-based engagement on VAWG, including the progress of recent pilot projects, the likely future resource requirements, national policy/guidance and approaches to school-based engagement elsewhere in London and the UK that Haringey could potentially learn from. the Council's approach to community engagement on VAWG, including the progress of recent work in this area, the likely future resource requirements, national policy/guidance and approaches to community engagement elsewhere in London and the UK that Haringey could potentially learn from.
-Evidence sessions commenced in December 2022.
+when required and oth of work, they could in further development a cts; These are dealt with through a combination of specific evidence gathering meetings that will be ar ner activities, such as visits.
+Should there not be sufficient capacity to cover all these issues through ir stead be addressed through a "one-off" item at a scheduled meeting of the Panel.
+These issues will and scoping.
+It is proposed that the Committee consider issues that are "cross cutting" in nature for re e terms of reference of more than one of the panels. -depth pieces be subject to Project Comments Priority Prevention of Violence Against Women & Girls (VAWG) Terms of reference: To review the current arrangements for specific areas of VAWG prevention in Haringey under the remit of the Council's VAWG Strategy 2016-26 including: the Council's approach to schools-based engagement on VAWG, including the progress of recent pilot projects, the likely future resource requirements, national policy/guidance and approaches to school-based engagement elsewhere in London and the UK that Haringey could potentially learn from. the Council's approach to community engagement on VAWG, including the progress of recent work in this area, the likely future resource requirements, national policy/guidance and approaches to community engagement elsewhere in London and the UK that Haringey could potentially learn from.
+1 Evidence sessions commenced in December 2022.
 The term of reference is to be agreed.
 However, during 2023-24 Committee had previously indicated that it would like to undertake a piece of work to look at how robust the Council's